thomasthaddeus/cityuseattle.github.io/docs/git/githubaccount.md

  4. At this point you have created your GitHub account.

- 5. Please email your username to your TA
+ 5. Please email your username to your TA if requested.
     ![](/assets/images/git/account_dropdown_box.png)